 Form Theories: My New Book

 Paperback copies are printed and shipped by Amazon for 9.99 USD.
-It is also available to buy in the Kindle store, or here on this website in PDF format, for 5.99 USD.
+It is also available to buy in the Kindle store for 5.99 USD.

 I wrote it as someone in the psychotherapy field with an interest in philosophy, and who wants to bridge the divide between the two fields.
 I also wrote it because of a desire to trace the history of the concept of “gestalt” or the idea of a “form.”
 I wrote this for my own personal research, and I hope others might find it useful, whether you are interested in the history of hylomorphism, emergentism, phenomenology, or gestalt psychology.